Ruben Ecleo Sr.: Death

 Ecleo died on December 20, 1987.

 Personal life

-Ecleo was married to Glenda Buray, who was a former member of the Surigao del Norte provincial board from and a House of Representatives member representing the 1st district of the same province He married Buray in 1955, and they had eight children.
-He had also a relationship with other women who were known to be his "spiritual wives" including Reyneria Borja, with whom he had two children.
+Ecleo was married to Glenda Buray, who was a former member of the Surigao del Norte Provincial Board from and a House of Representatives member representing the 1st district of the same province He married Buray in 1955, and they had eight children.
+He had also a relationship with other women who were known to be his "spiritual wives" including Reyneria Borja, with whom he had two children, including Ruben Al.